beachyapp/puppet-agent/README.md

 The configuration will setup a cronjob to git pull every 30 minutes.
 After each git pull, the new configuration will run automatically.

-## Deploying Changes

-Push changes to this repository.
-All servers that followed the steps under "Initial Deployment" will receive the changes within 30 minutes.

 ## Testing